leezer3/OpenBVE-Site/download/index.md

 Previous stable versions of OpenBVE may be found here:

-<a href="https://vps.bvecornwall.co.uk/OpenBVE/Stable/" class="btn btn-info">Previous Stable Versions</a>
+<a href="https://github.com/leezer3/OpenBVE/releases" class="btn btn-info">Previous Stable Versions</a>

+---

+# Signature Verification

+OpenBVE is a small open-source project, and does not currently have the resources to produce code-signed binaries.

+If you wish to verify the SHA-256 sum for any of our downloads, these are available on the Github releases page: <https://github.com/leezer3/OpenBVE/releases>